 Let’s Talk Community Chats

-These community gatherings bring new parents together with doulas and lactation consultants, plus fathers and other caregivers who have gone through our Straight Talk for Infant Safe Sleep program and become trained facilitators.
-Families can share their challenges and concerns about the birthing process, where their baby will sleep, questions about breastfeeding and other sleep-related issues.
-The conversations are in-depth, supportive, and free of judgement.
+The chats take place at convenient locations within their neighborhoods each month.
+At them, families can share their challenges and concerns about the birthing process, where their baby will sleep, questions about breastfeeding and other sleep-related issues.
+The conversations are in-depth, supportive, and free of judgment.

 What our Let’s Talk Community Chats do: